 The Thinking: Because masturbation is ...
 I mean, masturbation does ... well, when you masturbate, your eye ... ugh, come back to me later on this one.

+The Truth: Ideas about the harmful effects of masturbation have been propagated for centuries in order to try to prevent young people from masturbating for many different reasons.
+The adults who have popularized these myths had lots of motivations, from religious beliefs that categorized masturbating as a sin, to just being jerks.
+But masturbation isn't unhealthy in any way, and in 1972, the American medical community declared in the publication Human Sexuality that masturbation carries zero health risks.
 It also can't make you enjoy sex less, reduce your sex drive, or "wear out" your vagina (see myth #1).
 The only actual health risks of masturbating are getting a rash or infection from improperly cleaned sex toys, or an allergy to a lube or some other product you use while masturbating.
 So wash up your dildos properly, and you are free to do zero-consequence wanking to your heart's content.

 6. Myth: You Can't Get Pregnant If You Have Sex In A Hot Tub

 The Thinking: The sperm will swim away into the epic, boiling tides around them, sparing your ovaries and making your godmother regret that she let you stay in her beach house.